fdeblasio/pokeemerald-expansion/notes.md

 ## Hack-specific:
 - Implement level caps?
 - Have Steven give out starter Mega Stones? (with copies available in Lilycove)
+- Rookidee line is glitchy in Dex for Forms/Evos
 - If there's a Rafi/Kim double battle, their Pokemon know Hold Hands
     - In Love Balls
+    - Class is Lovebirds
 - Update Rival battles:
     - Rival Kim uses non-flying birds (Psyduck for Water type?)
     - Update rival battle macro since starters no longer share a type with grass/water/fire